 - Amount of protein per 100g of product; a protein powder can support your total recommended protein intake in a day.
 A protein powder should have a decent amount of protein per 100g of product.
 That's right, no protein powder is 100% protein.
 You want at least 70g of protein per 100g of protein powder;

 - Blend of raw materials: combinations of raw materials such as peas and rice are crucial to increase the protein quality.
 This improves the amino acid profile.
 Some amino acids are more important than others when it comes to muscle recovery/synthesis.
-So it is important to understand that a combination of different (well researched) raw materials can improve the quality of a protein powder;

 What is the added value of a plant-based protein blend in contrast to the animal whey?

-A high quality protein blend can achieve the same response in relation to muscle protein synthesis.
 The added value is in the sustainability aspect.
 As humans, we need to find more sustainable proteins for the growing world population and at the same time reduce the pollution of our food production to prevent global warming.
 Also, plant-based protein does not require mass production of animals.

 Note: Dietary supplements are not a substitute for a varied and balanced diet and a healthy lifestyle.